Symoon07/socet-intro/systems/lab1/README.md

 ## Writing code for AFT-dev
 For this lab, you will write code that runs on AFT-dev (the latest SoCET chip).
 The chip will be simulated using Verilator.

-### Step 1: Set up AFT-dev
+### Part 1: Set up AFT-dev
-To get started, clone the AFT-dev (`git clone git@github.com:Purdue-SoCET/AFT-dev.git`) repository and follow its build instructions.
+To get started, you'll need to clone the AFT-dev repository and follow its build instructions.
 If your account is set up properly, this should be as simple as:

-1. Run `git submodule update --init` to pull in the `AFT-dev` (the chip) and `aft-femtokernel` (a small runtime kernel) submodules
+1. Run `git submodule update --init` inside the intro-socet repository to pull in the `AFT-dev` (the chip) and `aft-femtokernel` (a small runtime kernel) submodules
 2. Change directory into the AFT-dev folder by running `cd ../AFT-dev`
-2. Run `setup.sh` to download the needed libraries and submodules
+2. Run `./setup.sh` to download the needed libraries and submodules
-3. Run `build.sh` to build the Verilator simulation
+3. Run `./build.sh` to build the Verilator simulation
 4. Run `./aft_out/socet_aft_aftx07_2.0.0/sim-verilator/Vaftx07` to run the simulation.
 Note that the simulation needs a file named `meminit.bin` in the current directory.
 If you don't provide that, it will just run forever doing nothing, since the RAM is full of 0s.

 There are many software tests you can run by navigating to the `sw-tests`